waterytoast43/operablocker/README.md

+#THE EXE CURRENTLY DOES NOT SEND NOTIFICATIONS AND HAS ISSUES BLOCKING OPERAGX I AM WORKING ON IT WAIT FOR V2

 # Opera Blocker

 Opera Blocker is a Python application that monitors your Downloads folder for opera and prevents it from being downloaded.